jaysharma21-05/jaysharma21-05/README.md

 # 👨‍💻 About Me

-1.**BCA student at SRM University, Sikkim**, with a strong focus on computing fundamentals and networking.
+1. **BCA student at SRM University, Sikkim**, with a strong focus on computing fundamentals and networking.

-2.**Aspiring Cybersecurity Engineer**, actively working with Linux, Bash, Python, and security‑oriented labs.
+2. **Aspiring Cybersecurity Engineer**, actively working with Linux, Bash, Python, and security‑oriented labs.

-3.Developing practical skills in **log analysis**, **system monitoring**, and **command‑line tooling** for real incidents.
+3. Developing practical skills in **log analysis**, **system monitoring**, and **command‑line tooling** for real incidents.

-4.Interested in **ethical hacking**, **Linux hardening**, and **access control** across users, groups, and permissions.
+4. Interested in **ethical hacking**, **Linux hardening**, and **access control** across users, groups, and permissions.

-5.Building a growing portfolio of **automation** and **security scripts** with clean documentation and clear usage examples.
+5. Building a growing portfolio of **automation** and **security scripts** with clean documentation and clear usage examples.

-6.Passionate about **video editing** and technical storytelling, turning complex cybersecurity concepts into clear visuals.
+6. Passionate about **video editing** and technical storytelling, turning complex cybersecurity concepts into clear visuals.

-7.Driven, **consistent learner** preparing for entry‑level cybersecurity roles and internships in modern SOC and security teams.
+7. Driven, **consistent learner** preparing for entry‑level cybersecurity roles and internships in modern SOC and security teams.

 [1](https://github.com/jaysharma21-05/jaysharma21-05/edit/main/README.md)